 In order to 'keep the organization clean' and avoid Jehovah's anger upon the entire organization at armageddon, Jehovah's Witnesses are required to keep strict rules.
 The list of things Jehovah 'hates' grows every day.

 Watchtower tells everyone that Jesus is 'a god' but NOT God.
 John 1:1; How do they know this?
 What proof do they have and where does the proof come from?
 Did it come from Johannes Greiber's translation of the Bible?
 Who was Johannes Grieber and why did the Watchtower Society copy Johannes Greiber's translation of John 1:1 word for word in the New World Translation of Jehovah's Witnesses?

 The answer to this question will shock you, especially if you're a Jehovah's Witness.

 If you're a JW, why waste the rest of your life?
-If you trust the Watchtower, you won't after you watch this video.
+If you trust the organization, you won't after you watch this video.